Breeze/breeze.js.samples/ruby/CCJS-Ruby/readme.md

 #Start the client application server

-The client application assets - html, css, JavaScript - are in the *~/ccjs_ruby/client* directory.
+Most of the client application assets - html, css, JavaScript - are in the *~/ccjs_ruby/client* directory.

+The breeze scripts are *not included* directly.
+You must copy them into the sample before you run it.

+Windows users can simply execute the ***getLibs.cmd*** command file which copies the files from a source directory in the samples repository into the *client/scripts*  folder.

+Not a Windows user?
+It's really simple.

+* Open the ***getLibs.cmd*** command file in a text editor.
+* Notice that it copies a small number of source files, starting from  <em>..\..\build\libs\</em>,  into the  *scripts*  folder.
+* Do the same manually.

 Open a **second** terminal or command window, navigate to that directory, and launch your web server of choice.
 Here is an example running in Python.